-SECTION 1.
-During meetings between the Employer and the Union, the Union will be afforded representatives in equal numbers.
-Such meetings shall be held at mutually agreeable times.
-At any meeting called by the Manager or a designee, the Union participant(s) shall be on official time if otherwise in a duty status.
+SECTION 3: During meetings between the Employer and the Union, the Union will be afforded representatives in equal numbers.
+Such meetings must be held at mutually agreeable times and locations.
+At appropriate meetings called by the Manager or a designee, the Union participant(s) must be on official time if otherwise in a duty status.